Kings County Regional Emergency Guide (2018-04)

 Everyone should be prepared to take care of themselves and their families for up to three days (72 hours) in the event of an emergencyor disaster.
 Should an evacuation be required, all residents should be aware of Wolfville’s evacuation plan.

-The Wolfville Evacuation Plan consists of 12 zones, each with a Zone Commander responsible for that zone.
+The Wolfville Evacuation Plan consists of 12 zones.
 Each zone has an exit and entry point to alleviate traffic congestion.
-It is understood that Zone Commanders are under the immediate direction of a Town Official (i.e. Police or Fire).
-The Zone Commander may assist Police and Fire personnel.
 Town residents are asked to make themselves familiar with their evacuation zones.

-If any zone within the town is to be evacuated, the Zone Commander within that hot zone (i.e., a zone immediately threatened) will not be required to put themselves in jeopardy.
-These HOT ZONES will be solely under the direction of emergency personnel.
+If any zone within the town is to be evacuated, (i.e., a zone immediately threatened) - these HOT ZONES will be solely under the direction of emergency personnel.

 Each zone has both an exit and an entrance depending on the location of the emergency.
-Residents and Zone Commanders will be advised as to which direction traffic should proceed to evacuate the zone as safely and quickly as possible.
+Residents will be advised as to which direction traffic should proceed to evacuate the zone as safely and quickly as possible.

 A brief hazard analysis of potential dangers to Wolfville follows which describes the possible likelihood of each type of disaster.